 This opportunity is recognized on the Co-Curricular Record (CCR), an official University document that tracks students’ co-curricular involvement at SFU.
 Learn more about the Co-Curricular Record.

-The Director of Finance oversees the creation of the Society’s budget, the annual audit, the everyday financial transactions between the Society and its Caucuses and members, as well as long-term and strategic financial planning for the Society’s finances and investments.
+The Director of Finance oversees the Society’s financials, the creation of the budget, and the annual audit, as well as long-term and strategic financial planning for the Society’s finances and investments.
 The Director of Finance also chairs the Finance and Audit Committee.

 Heather is working on her PhD in chemistry researching catalyst degradation in fuel cells by theoretical modeling of platinum oxide formation, growth, and reduction coupled to a kinetic model of platinum degradation mechanisms.
 When Heather is not working on making things run efficiently, you can find her mountain biking or snowboarding.